Oral Storytelling Skills

 You like telling stories.
 You want to know more about it.
 What skills do you need for oral storytelling?
 And how to improve them?

 You can divide oral storytelling skills into three categories.
-First, the skills you need to prepare the story for telling.
-Second, the skills you need to make the story come alive for your listeners.
-And third, the skills you need to interact with your listeners.
+First, you need to have the skills to prepare the story for telling.
+Second, you need the skills to make the story come alive for your listeners.
+Third, you need the skills to interact with your listeners.

-Any list of oral storytelling skills is an arbitrary list.
-Still useful, though.
+Any list of oral storytelling skills is arbitrary, but it’s still useful.
 Whether you like to tell a story now and then or are a professional storyteller, let’s go down this list.
 Which skills do you have?

 1. Imagining

-The first three storytelling skills (Imagining, Structuring, and Matching) are all involved in preparing the story for telling.
+The first three storytelling skills (Imagining, Structuring, and Matching) involve preparing the story for telling.

 Imagining is the art of making the story come alive in you.
 Can you make multi-sensory images of the story?
 People differ a lot in this area.
 For example, I can easily imagine being in a scene and placing everything around me.
 However, this is not primarily a visual thing.
 Others can easily create full-color movies in their head.